 The Cherry Blossom Run in Washington, DC was a quick trip we were able to utilize the Southwest Companion Pass and fly direct into BWI.
 We split an uber 3 ways and headed to DC.
 We were only there for one quick night, but we got to run the 10-mile race, and even see the beautiful Cherry Blossoms all throughout the city!
 If you haven’t seen them, it is a must-visit!

 Domestic trips are always great.
 Usually, they are a quick weekend trip.
 Sometimes we are able to extend them into a long weekend.
-Our favorite hack though is utilizing the Southwest Companion pass for these trips!
+Our favorite travel tip though is utilizing the Southwest Companion pass for these trips!
 Making trips buy one get one free, and then splitting rooms with friends makes these trips extremely affordable!
 We also cannot forget how great of service that Buffalo Limousine provided to us throughout the year of taking us to and from the airport!
 It was SO convenient, easy, and stress-free booking with them.
 Definitely check them out and be sure to tell them Basic Travel Couple sent you!

 We also took quite a few business trips that we got to work together.
 We didn’t include these in our numbers as we did not pay for the flights.
 I did, however, include this in our final mileage as we still flew!

 2019 was a huge year of growth and we are so happy to have been able to experience all that we did.
-We are also extremely grateful for each one of our followers and cannot wait to see where the world will take you next!
+We are also extremely grateful for each one of our readers and cannot wait to see where the world will take you next!

 So, what’s next?